Nolinor, the charter flight specialist

 Nolinor Aviation is a private company, wholly owned by the Prud’homme family trust and chaired by Mr. Jacques Prud’homme.

-Upon inception in 1992, Nolinor Aviation focused on passenger transport between Dorval and Schefferville on Convair 580 aircrafts.
+Upon inception in 1992, Nolinor Aviation focused on passenger transport between Dorval and Schefferville on Convair 580 aircraft.
 Staff enthusiasm and the specialization of the services provided promptly brought the company great success.

 In 1999, following a change of shareholders and the arrival of Jacques Prud’homme as President of Operations, Nolinor took a new turn.
 Under the dynamics of this new management, Nolinor sets its sight on increasing its charter flight market share.
 That very year, the company obtained a Transport Canada certification for its maintenance division, and immediately began to improve the quality of its operations.